 Your shopping habits might need to change as well.
 Sticking to a budget means resisting impulse buys like a cute baby outfit or toy you don’t need.
 It can all be part of a larger lifestyle change for which you may not be ready.
 For instance, instead of frequenting that pricey market, you may need to switch to shopping at a warehouse club for bulk items or a thrift store for secondhand clothes.

-If you’re thinking of starting a family, start saving immediately — even small amounts.
-A nest egg of savings will help lessen the factor money plays in your decision and let you focus more on the personal and life-enriching aspects of having a baby.
+If you’re thinking of expanding your family, start saving immediately — even small amounts.
+A nest egg of savings will help lessen the factor that money plays in your decision and let you focus more on the personal and life-enriching aspects of being a parent.
 You’ll also be in a better position to achieve goals that are planned (like a larger home) and those that pop up along the way (like a family vacation).

 Life insurance is most important when you need to protect the financial security of your loved ones and dependents.
-Learn about different types of life insurance to get the best coverage for your circumstances
+It can help your family cover everyday costs, as well as big items like your mortgage or college expenses.
+Learn about different types of life insurance to get the best coverage for your circumstances.